bnulzq/MLR-SIF/README.md

 ![Fig1](Figs/SCOPE_SIF.png)

-Figure 1 outlines the procedure of modeling Fe, using two alternative strategies implemented in 221 SCOPE: the qL-based and NPQ-based approaches.
-Both strategies utilize the FvCB biochemical 222 model to compute Ja, which is then combined with independent NPQ- or qL-based formulations to 223 derive Fe.
-The default SCOPE implementation computes Fe via the NPQ-based route, where the 224 rate constant of NPQ (kN) is formulated as a function of the degree of light saturation (x; van der 225 Tol et al., 2014).
-In this study, we explored the alternative qL-based route, in which qL is formulated 226 as a function of incident PAR, capturing the first-order effects of light intensities on qL variation 227 (Han et al., 2022a).
-Similar to the NPQ-based approach, this method relies on the FvCB to estimate 228 Ja at the leaf level.
+The procedure of modeling SIF emission (Fe), using two alternative strategies implemented in SCOPE: the qL-based and NPQ-based approaches.
+Both strategies utilize the FvCB biochemical model to compute Ja, which is then combined with independent NPQ- or qL-based formulations to derive Fe.
+The default SCOPE implementation computes Fe via the NPQ-based route, where the rate constant of NPQ (kN) is formulated as a function of the degree of light saturation (x).
+We explored the alternative qL-based route, in which qL is formulated as a function of incident PAR, capturing the first-order effects of light intensities on qL variation.
+Similar to the NPQ-based approach, this method relies on the FvCB to estimate Ja at the leaf level.
 We then compared simulated Fe from the qL-based and NPQ-based approaches.
-229 Below, we briefly describe the SCOPE model framework (Sect.
-2.2.1), the NPQ-based SIF 230 formulation (Sect.
-2.2.2), the qL-based SIF formulation (Sect.
-2.2.3), SIF upscaling from leaf to 231 canopy (Sect.
-2.2.4), and our simulation experiments (Sect.
-2.2.5).

 ### III.2 Canopy-level MLR model